Sonia-96/MyStudyNotes/Java&Web/Web.md

 2. Many common applications use fixed port numbers:

    - HTTP - 80

       - HTPPS - 443

       - ssh - 21
         - School of Computing change the port to 5522 to avoid hits

       - Doom - 666

+3. socket: TCP connection

 ## Wireshark